viperproject/boogie-proofgen/README.md

 ## Supported subset
 We currently support only the default Boogie options and we do not support any attributes (the subsumption attribute is one exception).
 Moreover, we currently do not support files that contain type constructors without any polymorphism.
 The reason is that Boogie currently monomorphizes such programs, which leads to a different VC.
-If you want to try such programs, just add some polymorphic function to the program such as `function test<T>(x:T):T` (that does not have to be used anywhere), which forces Boogie to apply the `/typeEncoding:p` command-line option (which specifies the type encoding that we do support, but adding this option explicitly is overriden if the program is monomorphizable).
+If you want to try such programs, just add some polymorphic function to the program such as `function test<T>(x:T):T` (that does not have to be used anywhere), which forces Boogie to apply the `/typeEncoding:p` command-line option (which specifies the type encoding that we do support, but adding this option explicitly is overriden if the program is monomorphic).

 In terms of language features, we currently support: